Login

 The duration of the statutory right of first refusal is unlimited.
 Time restrictions only apply when it comes to an actual sale.

-Once notice of an existing purchase agreement has been given, the holder of the right of first refusal has three months in which to assert their right.
+Once notice of an existing purchase agreement has been given, the holder of the right of first refusal has three months in which to assert the right.
 If the holder is not notified, the right of first refusal does not lapse until two years after ownership has been transferred.
 Statutory rights of first refusal cannot be inherited.

 6. What should I do if I fail to comply with the right of first refusal?